Theme Park

 CD version

-CD version of the game contains several enhancements in regard of disk version.
-Introduction sequence is played in full screen and during the game there are 15 animation cutscenes presenting possibilities of the facilities you may build.
+CD version of the game contains several enhancements compared to the floppy disk version.
+The introduction sequence is played in full screen and during the game there are 15 animation cutscenes presenting possibilities of the facilities that can be built.
 They can be played after using magnifying glass icon over the buildings.

 Development